tolman42/moose/docs/content/utilities/documentation/moose_flavored_markdown.md

 * `!inputfiles /Kernels/Diffusion`: Creates a list of input files that use the object or action.
 * `!childobjects /Kernels/Diffusion`: Create a list of objects that inherit from the supplied object.
 * `!devel /Kernels/Diffusion`: Creates links to the repository source code and Doxygen page for the object.
-* `!subobjects framework /Kernels`: Creates a table of objects within the supplied system, the second argument corresponds to the name of the "location" as specified in the configuration yaml file.
+* `!subobjects /Kernels`: Creates a table of objects within the supplied system.
-* `!subsystems framework /Adaptivity`: Creates a table of sub-systems within the supplied system, , the second argument corresponds to the name of the "location" as specified in the configuration yaml file.
+* `!subsystems /Adaptivity`: Creates a table of sub-systems within the supplied system.

 ---